top of page

 Writing Prompt

-Feminine creativity is responsive.
-A reading of poetry or prose* + a writing prompt to stimulate your creative process.
-Writing time is brief (25-35 min) to protect from the inner critic.
+Hear a piece of embodied poetry* to drop in, followed by a writing prompt to stimulate your creative process.
+Writing time is brief (25-35 min) to prevent over-editing by the inner critic.

 3